 2. Think About Visual Branding

-Along with the brand’s visual tone, you need to be consistent while trying to aligning everything.
+Along with the brand’s visual tone, you need to be consistent while trying to align everything.
 You need to be sure of what you are inserting in your logo where it makes sense, including the opening animation or the main slides, for example.
-To match the overall style of the brand, you too need to use the fonts, colors, and other visual elements.
+To match the overall style of the brand, you too need to use fonts, colors, and other visual elements.

 To create a cohesive experience for your webinar attendees, these smaller details are highly important.
 If you use the same visual style in your other content, they will make your brand more recognizable.